LongBu/AWS-MLS-C01-Study-Guide/README.md

     * predict function harnesses the model to output inferences based on input
     * good for preprocessing data (input data=>normal distribution \[MinMaxScaler])
       * to avoid unequal weightings, scale to the around the mean for each column, but if scales vastly different use MinMaxScaler to have values between 0 and 1
-      * OrdinalEncoder to encode multi-categorical data to int array
+      * OrdinalEncoder to encode multi-categorical data to an int array
       * LabelBinarizer to encode binary-categorical data to 0 and 1
     * Metrics:
       * mutual_info_regression: metric used for ranking features that are continuous (display in ranked order)